Every SEO knows what it’s like to do “keyword research.”

 What if I told you that this process is a waste of time?
-What if I told you that your focus should be on topics, not keywords?
+What if I told you that your focus should be on topics and long tail phrases, not keywords?

 You probably already know that keyword research doesn’t matter as much as it used to.

-We’re in a new era of SEO.
+Indeed, we’re in a new era of search engine optimization.
 It’s like everything that we ever knew — keywords, backlinks, the importance of the meta keyword tag, etc. — is being ripped out and torn up.

-Where does this leave us?
+But where does this leave us?
 What should we do instead of keyword research?
 What is the relevance of a unique title tag?
 How do we discover a long-tail keyword that fits with our content?
 What do we tell our clients?
-How to we get our websites to rank?
+How do we get our websites to rank?
 How do we compete with companies that have larger social media presences?

-I decided to answer these questions by conducting an advanced research project.
+I decided to answer this last question by conducting an advanced research project.
 Instead of going with hunches or making guesses, I crunched hundreds of thousands of data points.

-I called up the best and the brightest in the industry, including engineers and leaders at Moz and SEMrush.
+I called up the best and the brightest search engine optimization experts in the industry, including engineers and leaders at Moz and SEMrush.
 I had a small army of researchers and data analysts pulling data and crunching even more numbers to get our questions answered.

 You are reading the result of this effort.

-My goal in this article is to give you the most advanced, most data-driven and most reliable way to research content topics and get your website to rank higher than you thought possible.
+My goal in this article is to give you the most advanced, most data-driven and most reliable way to research content topics and get your website to rank higher on search engines than you thought possible.

 Here we go.